-The article has been written by Subodh Asthana, currently studying in the second year of Hidayatullah National Law University, Raipur.
-In this article, the author gives an overview and insights on 10% reservation given to the poor class of the unreserved section of society.
+The article has been written by Subodh Asthana, & Pulatsya Pandey currently studying in Hidayatullah National Law University, Raipur.
+In this article, the authors give an overview and insights on 10% of reservations given to the poor class of the unreserved section of society.

 Beneficiaries of the Amendment

 The 103rd Constitutional Amendment will apply to the class of people who are not covered in any existing reservation quota.
 It covers the Economically Weaker Section of the General class and it defines them as follows:

 - Person Having Annual Household Income less than 8 Lakhs.
 Household will include the family of the person including his/her children, family, siblings, her partner, etc. Income, on the other hand, means the source of earning from all sources like salary, business, agricultural income, etc.

 - A person having an Agricultural Land less than 5 acres.